Required for License(s):

 Important Notice for License Program Enrollees: Licensure Program Enrollees must take courses in sequence.

-The first synchronous meeting session will be held at 97 Hawley St. in Northampton (pending COVID guidance) with the remaining three via Google Meet.
+This course includes a mix of asynchronous and synchronous online learning experiences.
+The first synchronous meeting session will be held at 97 Hawley St. in Northampton (pending COVID guidance) with the remaining sessions via Google Meet.

 Coursework begins on the course start date.
 You will be required to log in and complete activities prior to the first online synchronous session.
 Please reserve all meeting dates listed.